-The aim of this guide is to help you communicate clearly and professionally with your designers so they can give you the best output in the a cost-effective way.
+The aim of this guide is to help you communicate clearly and professionally with your designers so they can give you the best output in a cost-effective way.
 While at the same time, gaining satisfaction for both your designers and you.

 The quickest way to blow your store design budget is to miscommunicate with a graphic designer.
 A designer will typically charge by the hour for their time, and might even charge in minimum half hour increments.

 Every time you change your mind, they will charge for their time.
 If they are charging $50/hour for their time and you want to tweak one little thing, you can end up paying $25.
-Make 20 ‘tweaks’ and you will end up with a result that is not necessarily reflected in the money spend.
+Make 20 ‘tweaks’ and you will end up with a result that is not necessarily reflected in the money spent.

 Considering the above point it is tempting to pay a graphic designer on a fixed rate for the project.
 This could save money, but it might not save it for you!

 Freelancers like to be paid for their time.
 When a client gets close to the maximum time that the freelancer has allowed, they will naturally start to cut corners so they don’t lose money.
 If the designer expected the job to take 10 hours, and they are offering a fixed rate for those 10 hours, and you want to make hundreds of tweaks you’ll find that as you get closer to the designer’s quoted budget they will get less happy about making more changes.

 You are eating into their profit margin.
 You can’t expect a designer to keep working on your logo until you are 100% satisfied if this means going over their budget by 20 hours.

 You need to communicate very clearly and succinctly with freelance professionals to ensure that your budget stays in check.
 Pay freelancers their hourly rate, and make sure you take responsibility for ensuring that your instructions have been correctly communicated, and the designer understands your requirements.
 If you break your requirements into smaller tasks then you can head off any problems earlier on.